 - Wasabi Greens

 Along with leafy greens, we also make room for some root vegetables that should be ready to harvest in time for spring planting, those include;

 - Kohl Rabi (technically an elongated stem, but who's counting)

 And of course, now is a great time to plant spring onions and celery.
 These varieties are what we consider grazing and sacrificial vegetables - ready and available at any moment of calling, and willing to make way when spring realigns our priorities.

+It's still not too late to plant garlic or potatoes.
 Make sure that when planting now some protection from the overnight cold will be appreciated and will help plants nestle into the cool environment.
 Try creating a mini poly tunnel or even some bottomless plastic bottles over individual seedlings.
 Anything to help break the cold and warm things up a little.